SkylineCommunications/dataminer-docs/develop/TOOLS/NuGet/TOODataMinerDevPackages.md

 > [!IMPORTANT]
 > Dev Packs are suggested to be installed with PackageReferences.
 DIS was redesigned to work with PackageReferences and be future-proof.
 >
-> Using packages.config, you may see incorrect dLLImports (protocols) or references (Automation scripts) when asking DIS to compile the results.
+> If packages.config is used, you may see incorrect dLLImports (protocols) or references (Automation scripts) when asking DIS to compile the results.
 >
 > For more information on how to migrate from packages.config to PackageReferences, see [docs.microsoft.com](https://docs.microsoft.com/en-us/nuget/consume-packages/migrate-packages-config-to-package-reference).

 ## Versioning